 Welcome to Istanbul!
 You will be transferred to your hotel and the remainder of the day is yours, free to explore.

 After breakfast, you enjoy a fully guided tour of the only city to span two continents, visiting the Blue Mosque, St Sophia Museum, Topkapi Palace (including Hagia Irene) and the Hippodrome.

-Cruise between two continents on the stretch of water that separates Europe from Asia in the afternoon with an optional 'Half day Bosphorous cruise'.
+Cruise between two continents on the stretch of water that separates Europe from Asia in the afternoon with an optional 'Half day Bosphorus cruise'.

 This morning we drive to the coastal town of Akçakoca.
 Its old town area, situated on a gentle hill is a well preserved neighbourhood of traditional houses of wood and firebricks, lining square-shaped blocks.
 We then drive to the UNESCO World Heritage-listed town of Safranbolu.